Foundations of Iberdrola’s corporate governance model

 B. Governance model

-Differentiation between the duties of strategy and supervision and those of guidance and management.
-Based on a system of checks-and-balances that avoids the accumulation of powers:
+The model differentiates between the duties of strategy and supervision and those of guidance and effective management.
+It is based on a system of checks-and-balances that avoids the accumulation of powers:

 - Iberdrola’s Board of Directors, made up of a large majority of independent directors (one of whom is the lead independent director), focuses its activity on the determination, supervision and monitoring of the policies, strategies and general guidelines of the Iberdrola group.